Thermocouple Types For Measuring Different Temperature Ranges

 ANSI MC96.1 – Thermocouple color codes

 The IEC standards mainly for use in Europe, but the standards are international.
 The BS standards are some other international standards.
-It is called BS because they are published by the British Standards Institution.
+It is called BS because it are published by the British Standards Institution.
 And at last the ANSI for use in America.

 If you want to identify a thermocouple type, this can be a bit confusing.
 Some of the standard wire color codes for thermocouples overlap.
 So, in order to identify which thermocouple type you have, the first thing you need to know is what standard the thermocouple is made under.